 Yes!
 You have two options: 1.) make enough pancakes for your week and reheat them (I wrap in paper towel and heat in the microwave for 30 seconds) or 2.) just make your batter and fry up some fresh pancakes throughout the week- the batter will be safe in the fridge for about 3 days.
 When the batter is already made, cooking them only takes minutes!

 Yes!
-Pancakes are great in the freezer!
+Classic gluten-free pancakes are great in the freezer!
 Once your pancakes are cooled, you can freeze them in gallon sized ziplock bags.
 I like to separate each layer with some parchment paper.
 Freeze for 2-3 months.
-To reheat your pancakes, lay them on a microwave safe plate and heat for 20 seconds per serving.
-You could also reheat them on a baking sheet in your oven at 375 for ten minutes.
+To reheat the pancakes, lay them on a microwave safe plate and heat for 20 seconds per serving.
+You could also reheat them by placing them on a sheet pan in your oven at 375 for ten minutes.

 There are three eggs in this recipe, so it’s not vegan.
 I haven’t tested without eggs, but I would think an egg replacer like this one could work.
 If you try it, please let us know!
 Or you could try these vegan and gluten free pancakes from Minimalist Baker, they’re a great vegan option.

-Looking for more ways to use this Bob’s Red Mill Gluten Free 1-1 Baking Flour?
+Looking for more ways to use Gluten Free 1-1 Baking Flour?
 Check out these recipes:

 - 1 1/3 cup of unsweetened almond milk

 - 2 teaspoon vanilla extract

 - 2 Tablespoons melted butter I used dairy free plus 3 tsp butter for cooking the pancakes